Expert Treatment for Oral and Facial Injuries

 Facial trauma includes any injury to the bones or soft tissues of the face, head, neck, or mouth.
 Oral and maxillofacial surgeons are specially trained to handle emergency trauma cases as well as acute trauma needs.
 An oral surgeon makes sure that these areas heal properly to regain their intended function while restoring a normal appearance.

-Dr. Christopher Galea holds and Dr. William Curtis holds both dental and medical degrees.
+Dr. Christopher Galea holds both dental and medical degrees.
 Dr. Galea specializes in craniofacial and orofacial cases and will help you or your child regain proper oral function, improve health, and restore confidence.
 Northern Nevada Oral & Maxillofacial Surgery has two offices in Reno and Sparks, NV, where Dr. Galea and his team diagnose and treat a variety of facial trauma cases.
 He is also staffed at local hospitals where he provides urgent care to emergency trauma patients.

 If you are experiencing an emergency, please go to the nearest emergency room to receive care from the oral surgeon on call.